sockeqwe/pages/content/perfectionism-vs-excellence.md

 Perfectionism is not the same thing as striving for excellence.
 How does one differentiate from the other and why does it matter?
 How does it related to software engineering?
-That are the questions that I want to answer by looking at a very concrete example from the world of software engineering: Code Reviews.
+These are the questions that I want to answer by looking at a very concrete example from the world of software engineering: Code Reviews.

 ## What is perfectionism?